EddieTheEd/Obsidian-Vault/002_Notes/Class 30.md

 -   **cppm** is the concentration of solute in parts per million by mass (ppm)
 -   **ms** is the mass of solute in grams (g)
 -   **mt** is the mass of solution (solvent + solute) in grams (g)

+Chromatography can be used as a separation technique, or as a technique to identify components of a mixture for further use or for analysis.

+Key requirement is that it contains a **stationary phase** and **mobile phase**.

+Stationary phase:
+- The phase that does not move.
+Compounds in the mixture are attracted to it (**adsorbed**) and slowed down.
+Either a solid or a liquid.

+Mobile phase:
+-